maubanel/P4-DAM-Admin/README.md

 <br><br>

+## Files Check Out by Depot
-- Someone has accidentally checkout files and you need to revert another users files
+Someone has accidentally checkout files and will not check them back in.
+You can force them to revert with admin privileges.

 * `p4 revert -C WORKSPACENAME //DEPOTNAME/...`